PhilDay-CT/cheriot-demos/configuration_broker/README.md

 * A sandbox compartment in which untrusted data can be verified and converted to trusted configuration values.

+The core Configuration Broker has been written to be generic and directly reusable, and has no dependencies on the specific configuration items being managed.
+To builds (ibex-sim and Sonata) are provided to show how this can then be incoprated into systems, with supporting code to deal with specific configrutaion items.
-In the context of this example the Configuration Broker is intended to be directly reusable, whilst the providers and consumers are example code of how to develop such components using CHERIoT features such as static sealed capabilities, memory claims, locks, event-waiters, and sandbox compartments for handling untrusted data.
+All are example of how to develop such components using CHERIoT features such as static sealed capabilities, memory claims, locks, event-waiters, and sandbox compartments for handling untrusted data.

 Providing a generic broker and expressing the trust model via its interfaces makes it possible to add support for new configuration items without having to re-evaluate the trust model each time.